Graph Neural Networks for Channel Decoding: GNNs for Channel Decoding

 where $\thetav_{m_{v \to u}}$ denotes the trainable parameters of the node update and $[\xv||\yv]$ denotes the concatenation of the vectors $\xv$ and $\yv$.
 Please note that the same weights $\thetav_{m_{v \to u}}$ are applied to all edges.
 Similarly, the updated message value from \gls{FN} $u_j$ to \gls{VN} $v_i$ is given as

 with $\thetav_{m_{u \to v}}$ denoting another (shared) set of trainable parameters.
 The updated node value for \gls{VN} $v_i$ is calculated as

 with $\thetav_{v}$ being the (shared) parameters of the \gls{VN} update function and $\bigoplus$ denotes a message \emph{aggregation} function.
-Throughout this work, we use the \emph{sum} or the \emph{mean} operator for $\bigoplus$.\footnote{The aggregation function must be permutation invariant, i.e., invariant to the order in which incoming messages are processed.} Similarly, the \gls{FN} value update can be written as
+Throughout this work, we use the \emph{sum} or the \emph{mean} operator for $\bigoplus$.\footnote{The aggregation function must be permutation invariant, i.e., invariant to the order in which incoming messages are processed.
+For simplicity, we assume \emph{mean} aggregation in the description of Alg.~\ref{alg:gnn_dec}} Similarly, the \gls{FN} value update can be written as

 where $\thetav_{u}$ are the trainable parameters of the \gls{FN} update.

 We initialize $\hv_u = \mathbf{0}$ and apply a linear input embedding $\hv_{v_i} = \ell_{\text{ch},i} \times \wv$ where $\wv \in \mathbb{R}^{F_\text{n}}$ is a trainable parameter that projects the scalar $\ell_{\text{ch},i}$ to an $F_\text{n}$-dimensional space.
 After decoding, the final estimate is given by $\ell_i = \qv^t \hv_{v_i}$, where $\qv \in \mathbb{R}^{F_\text{n}}$ is another trainable vector.
 Intuitively, projecting messages to higher dimensions can simplify its processing due to the \emph{blessing of dimensionality \cite{donoho2000high}}.